surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 such as the regular triangle wave, are large enough for this artifact to never appear in the normally used range for this specific reason.

-The important thing is that just like most other oscillators in SURGE, it doesn't output any inharmonic aliasing whatsoever or any audible levels of interpolation-noise, two artifacts which has played a big part in giving digital synthesizers a bad name.
+The important thing is that just like most other oscillators in **Surge**, it doesn't output any inharmonic aliasing whatsoever or any audible levels of interpolation-noise, two artifacts which has played a big part in giving digital synthesizers a bad name.

-For developers & advanced users:
+#### For developers & advanced users:
 There is a reference for the .wt file-format used by the wavetables.
-It is located in:
+It is located at:
-surgedata/wavetables/wt fileformat.txt
+`surgedata/wavetables/wt fileformat.txt`

 <table>
 <tbody>